pokt-network/pocket/consensus/README.md

 ### Block Validation

-Every proposal made by the leader goes through a series of validation steps performed by the replicas.
+Every proposal made by the leader undergo a series of validation steps during the `Prepare` phase, which are carried out by the replicas.
+However, during the `Pre-commit` and `Commit` phases, the replicas are solely responsible for performing signature validation.

 ```mermaid
 graph TD